Birth defects: MN Public health Data Access - MN Dept. of Health

 The leading cause of death under age 1

 Each year, over 2,000 babies in Minnesota are born with serious birth defects.
-Birth defects contribute to one in every five deaths.
+Birth defects are the leading cause of death to infants in Minnesota.
 Babies born with birth defects have a greater chance of illness and long-term disability than babies without birth defects.

 Some birth defects can be prevented

 For some birth defects, we know the cause, but the cause of most birth defects is unknown.
-While we do not know what causes most birth defects, we do know how mothers can take steps to support a pregnancy and to reduce the risk of birth defects.
+While we do not know what causes most birth defects, we do know there are steps that can be taken, before and during pregnancy, by mothers and communities in support of mothers, to support a pregnancy and to reduce the risk of birth defects.

 Increase your chance of having a healthy baby